amytraylor/amytraylor.github.io/work/working_bibliography.md

 **Moss, P.** See Clark & Moss (2001).

-**Mäkikoskela, L.** [full ref TK — "artistic thinking" as movement between materiality and conceptuality; feminist new materialism; cited in draft without year or full title.
-Likely a chapter in Transpositions or a separate article.]
+**Mäkikoskela, R. I. (2019).** On material and artistic thinking.
+[Journal/publisher TK — confirmed as standalone article/chapter from research notes.
+Full name: Riikka Irina Mäkikoskela.]
+✓ Title and year confirmed from research notes.
+Used: "artistic thinking" as the often unnoticed movement between materiality and conceptuality in visual art practice; feminist new materialism (Barad); dialogical thinking with materials; artistic research methodology tracking the thinking of the artist through the process.

 ---